- Published on

 - Runs user input through

-- Blacklists common escape strings:
+eval()with empty__builtins__ - Blacklists common escape strings:

-- Drops privileges to “nobody” user before evaluation
+'os','system','subprocess','compile','code','chr','str','bytes' - Drops privileges to “nobody” user before evaluation

 - Uses Python’s new

-module for isolation - Flag at
+concurrent.interpretersmodule for isolation - Flag at

-with 700 permissions (root-only readable)
+/flag.txtwith 700 permissions (root-only readable)

 Initial Reconnaissance